aimms/how-to/Articles/505/building_the_model_1.rst

 .. seealso::

-  For more infromation on ``MainInitialization`` and ``MainExecution`` predefined procedures, you may investigate :doc:`lr:data-communication-components/data-initialization-verification-and-control/model-initialization-and-termination`
+  For more information on ``MainInitialization`` and ``MainExecution`` predefined procedures, you may investigate :doc:`lr:data-communication-components/data-initialization-verification-and-control/model-initialization-and-termination`

 Entering sets and indices
 --------------------------